CyberT33N/javascript-cheat-sheet/README.md

   - 12.2 set
 13. Sub-classing
 14. Find the count of duplicate property values in an object
+15. Find duplicated properties in array of objects
 15. Beautify object
 16. Object shorthand
 17. Overwrite properties